Xelabus: Bus & coach operations

-Coach and on hire operations recently began in May 2022 under the brand name Xelacoach.
+Coach and on hire operations began in May 2022 under the brand name Xelacoach.
 Also within the same month, Seaview Services was purchased and incorporated into the company.
 This has grown the bus fleet by around eight and given them access to operations on the Isle of Wight.
 With the collapse of Yellow Buses in Bournemouth, the Yellow Coaches subsidiary was purchased by the company on 5 August 2022, joining their private hire and school shuttle operations.
+The company expanded its coach operations in June 2025 with the purchase of Freedom Travel of Poole, and has since moved its depot to Verwood and added two 85-seater double decker buses to its fleet.